Knowledge Base

 In order to make upcoming changes of new versions and the development of new openfunds fields as transparent and early accessible as possible, openfunds created a ‘Next Version’ page.
 This page can be found here and provides you with detailed information of the current status and process of the next openfunds field version.

-There are two ways to do this:
+There are several ways to do this:

 What do the version numbers mean?